-I have read and understand the Midlands Technical College Radiologic Technology Policy Manual and agree to abide by the policies therein.
+I have read and understand the Midlands Technical College Radiologic Technology Police Manual and agree to abide by the policies therein.
+Signature of Student Date

 RADIOLOGIC TECHNOLOGY AUTHORIZATION TO RELEASE REFERENCE INFORMATION

 I hereby authorize the program director and/or instructors in the Radiologic Technology Program of Midlands Technical College to release information concerning my performance while enrolled in the program.